The Average Cost of a DUI

 Cost Estimate: $375-$2,750

 Auto Insurance Increase

 Insurance monthly premiums can be three to five times higher for a Driver with a DUI conviction than an auto liability policy for a driver with a clean driving record.
 You will also need to file an SR-22 form with the State’s Department of Motor Vehicles.
 An SR-22 is a “Proof of Financial Responsibility” form.
 It certifies that a driver has purchased at least the minimum required amount of liability insurance for their state.
 While every driver is required to carry this level of insurance, drivers with a DUI, a DWI, or citations for driving without insurance must also file an SR-22.

-Estimated Cost Range: $800 to $3,000
+Cost Estimate: $800 – $3,000

 Driver Intervention Program

 If the judge sentences you to attend a Driver Intervention Program, there will be a cost associated with that program as well.
 In some circumstances, the Court may order an extended DIP program be completed, raising the cost substantially.
 In general, one 3-day program typically costs $200.
 To access the State of Ohio’s Driver Intervention Provider Program Database, please visit the Ohio Driver Intervention Program Directory website

 Cost Estimate: $200 – $400